-The way job descriptions have been written, attract the right as well as the best candidates.
+The way job descriptions have been written attracts the right as well as the best candidates.
 Thus, companies receive a job application based on the job description.
-Hence, we can conclude that the quality of applications associated with the job description.
-Check-out this blog to know how to write an effective job description.
+Hence, we can conclude that the quality of applications is associated with the job description.
+Check out this blog to know how to write an effective job description.

 What is a Job Description?

 A job description is a drafted narrative that explains the general tasks, responsibilities, daily duties and skills of a particular position.
 It contains overall information concerning the open position.
 So by reading the job description candidates can determine whether they are an ideal match or not.
 This information is published with the job advertisement on any sites and job boards.
 In short, the job description is a small summary of the open job position.

 Job description initial as well as an essential part of the recruiting process.
 Candidates and a good recruiter also need a job description to know the exact requirement of an employer.
 So, he/she can move forward with the highly matching candidates.
 In many more ways, job description plays a vital role.
 Let's how and why the job description is important.